E2

 • Inspect wiring: Look for ice buildup around the sensor, damaged insulation, or broken clips that may have pulled on the wires.

 • Test the thermistor: Disconnect the sensor and measure resistance with a multimeter.
 Compare to the expected resistance at the measured temperature (often ~10kΩ at 77°F / 25°C).
-If open, shorted, or far out of spec, replace.
+If the reading is open, shorted, or significantly out of specification, replace the thermistor.

-• Check connector at control: At the main control board, verify the freezer sensor connector is fully seated and free of corrosion.
+• Check connector at control: Verify that the freezer sensor connector is fully seated and free of corrosion at the main control board.

 Corrective action: Replace the freezer thermistor if defective.
 After replacement, restore power and monitor temperatures; the E2 code should clear automatically or after a power reset.